Seminars

 Below you will find descriptions and application information for the thematic seminars which will be offered prior to the ABS annual conference in Atlanta, Georgia this year.

-Join our mailing list (by writing to [email protected]) or follow us on Facebook or Instagram for updates on all ABS initiatives.
+Join our mailing list (form is on https://www.bahaistudies.ca/contact) or follow us on Facebook or Instagram for updates on all ABS initiatives.

 Schedule: Thursday, 1 August 9:00 AM to Friday, 2 August 5:00 PM